aaryapatel007/Image-Compression-using-Huffman-Coding/README.md

 Every 24-bit .bmp file starts with a 54-byte header, the 18th byte specifies the width of the image and the 22nd byte specifies the height of the image.
 After the header, the color of each pixel is specified by its RGB values.
 The color of the bottom right pixel is stored first.
 The colors are stored in the order of blue, green and red and each color takes 1 byte each.
 Therefore, each pixel requires 3 bytes.

+The aim of image compression is to remove unwanted information from image so that it can be able to transmit or store data in an efficient form.
+Compression basically means removing unwanted information from image which only lead to the enhancement of memory space requirement without affecting quality of image.
+The purpose of this project is to analyse Huffman coding technique which is basically used to remove the redundant bits in data by analysing different characteristics or specification like Peak Signal to Noise Ratio (PSNR), Mean Square Error (MSE) Bits Per Pixel (BPP) and Compression Ratio (CR) for the various input image of different size and the new method of splitting an input image into equal rows & columns and at final stage sum of all individual compressed images which not only provide better result but also the information content will be kept secure.

 ## Algorithm
 1. Read .bmp image and store its width, height, size and information of pixels in the Struct `imageInfo`.
 1. The information of each pixel is saved in an object of the Class `Pixel` containing information about the RGB values of the pixel, and the corresponding hex values.